-Babington Group trainee Jake Sharp has won a Nottingham Post Heroes Award in honour of his triumph over adversity, and his new-found employment success.
+Babington trainee Jake Sharp has won a Nottingham Post Heroes Award in honour of his triumph over adversity, and his new-found employment success.

 The award ceremony celebrated the achievements of local heroes, from courageous children to committed carers.
 After a tough upbringing, eighteen year-old Jake’s inspirational story won him the Young Achiever Award.

 A post-traineeship transformation

 Having been diagnosed with multiple mental health disorders, and with a background of robbery and drug dealing, Jake has made a significant turnaround.
 After joining Streetwise Environmental as a trainee, he has landed a full-time job with the organisation, and now spends his days improving his local environment.

 Rachel Cameron, Director of Cityscape Greening, worked with Streetwise to help trainees develop a new set of skills.
 She witnessed Jake take great initiative, becoming a natural leader within the team.

 She talked about the importance of these kinds of opportunities, stressing that not everyone has an academic mind, and some perform best in a practical role: “These traineeships allow young people to work at whatever level suits them, and learn a new craft.
 They offer a great opportunity to get into stable work, and keep young people out of trouble.
 When you have a purpose in life, something to get out of bed for, a real transformation takes place.”

 Babington worked closely with Jake and other trainees to help them develop knowledge and skills vital to future employment.
 Rachel said that “Babington gives them loads of support, and offers a route into new opportunities.”